i-bar/sw-sec/owasp-top-10-2017/PITCHME.md

 #### What has changed
 ### A8 - Insecure deserialization - *NEW*
 * Leads to remote code execution, injection attacks, privilege escalation attacks;
-* **Possible solutions**: Do not accept serialized content from untrusted sources, or use serialization mediums that only permit primitive types.
+* **Possible solutions**: Do not accept serialized content from untrusted sources.
+Pentesting.

 +++